CUSTOMER ANALYTICS2025-11-10

 A single unified customer profile is of paramount interest to businesses today.
 Identity resolution is the way of attributing customer interactions with your business across all touchpoints.

-Also, let’s not forget that in the last few years, the number of touchpoints customers can have with your business has simply exploded.
+Additionally, let's not forget that in the last few years, the number of touchpoints customers can have with your business has increased significantly.

 Want to know about the customer journey and customer identification?
-Fill up this short form and allow our experts to talk to you.
+Please complete this brief form and allow our experts to contact you.

 How Does Identity Resolution Work?

-So far, website cookies alone would do the trick where this concept was concerned but consumers are no longer shopping only on their desktops.
+So far, website cookies alone would suffice in this context, but consumers are no longer shopping exclusively on their desktops.

-What is “in” now instead is cross-device Identity resolution tracking.
-This is a process of collecting and combining data around a single customer in a way that links all his/her devices used back to him/her.
+What is "in" now instead is cross-device Identity resolution tracking.
+This process involves collecting and combining data related to a single customer in a way that links all their devices back to them.

-Device tracking allows marketers to confirm which device and channel were used when a service or product was eventually purchased – whether it was a desktop, mobile, and whether it was from an e-commerce site or a social media channel.
+Device tracking enables marketers to determine which device and channel were used when a service or product was ultimately purchased – whether it was a desktop, mobile device, or from an e-commerce site or social media channel.

-With that, what has effectively happened is the e-commerce company or retailer has also managed to create a “unified” picture of its customer.
-The process is called “Identity Resolution”.
+With that, what has effectively happened is that the e-commerce company or retailer has also managed to create a "unified" picture of its customer.
+The process is known as "Identity Resolution."

-It is the method in which certain unique “identifiers” are used to “connect” all the actions of a buyer to create a single, unified, real-time, customer identity.
+It is the method in which specific, unique "identifiers" are used to "connect" all the actions of a buyer to create a single, unified, real-time customer identity.

 So what are these identifiers?
-The location, the browser used, the device used, the platforms, and the channels, all of these are identifiers that help link the same person, irrespective of the device or channel used.
+The location, browser used, device used, platforms, and channels are all identifiers that help link the same person, irrespective of the device or channel used.

-Once a single customer’s identity is “resolved”, it becomes far easier for the marketer to serve up offers to him/her.
+Once a single customer's identity is "resolved", it becomes far easier for the marketer to serve up offers to them.

-With this concept, marketers get a complete 360-degree view of their consumers by unifying online and offline data.
+With this concept, marketers gain a comprehensive 360-degree view of their consumers by integrating online and offline data.

 All kinds of businesses, from mom-and-pop to Fortune 500 companies, are now turning to identity resolution services to help their customers better manage and protect their personal data.
 Why?
 Because this practice improves your customer's overall trustworthiness.